totuni/esp-studio-examplesII/Transformations/join/sas_esp_join_demo.md

 ## Sample Data Sources

-In this example, two input sources are used.
-These being orders and customers.
-The CustomerID column will be used as the common key linking the two tables.
+In this example, we’re working with two data sources: **Orders** and **Customers**.
+The **CustomerID** column connects the two, serving as the common key.
+Here, the **Customers** table provides additional information to enrich the data, while the **Orders** table represents the continuous stream of events that we want to enhance with that information.

 ## Join Window Types and Configurations

+In this section, we’ll explore four common types of joins: **Inner Join, Left Outer Join, Right Outer Join, and Full Outer Join**.
+Joins are used to combine data from multiple sources based on a shared key, allowing us to bring together related information in meaningful ways.
+Each join type determines which records from the input tables are included in the result, and understanding the differences is key to choosing the right approach for your data.

 ### Inner Join
 **Purpose**: Shows only records where CustomerID exists in both tables.
 Records are matched based on the CustomerID key (shown in colors).